avalanche-foundation/ACPs/ACPs/181-p-chain-epoched-views/README.md

 ## EVM ICM Verification Gas Cost Updates

-Since the activation of [ACP-30](https://github.com/michaelkaplan13/ACPs/tree/60cbfc32e7ee2cffed33d8daee980d7a85dded48/ACPs/30-avalanche-warp-x-evm#gas-costs), the cost to verify ICM messages in the EVM using the `WarpPrecompile` have been based on the worst-case verification flow, including the relatively expensive lookup of the source chain's validator set at an aribtrary P-Chain height used by each new block.
+Since the activation of [ACP-30](https://github.com/avalanche-foundation/ACPs/tree/60cbfc32e7ee2cffed33d8daee980d7a85dded48/ACPs/30-avalanche-warp-x-evm#gas-costs), the cost to verify ICM messages in the Avalanche EVM implementations (i.e. `coreth` and `subnet-evm`) using the `WarpPrecompile` have been based on the worst-case verification flow, including the relatively expensive lookup of the source chain's validator set at an aribtrary P-Chain height used by each new block.
 This ACP allows for optimizing this verification, as described above.

-The existing gas costs of relevant `WarpPrecompile` functions are:
+Prior to this ACP, the gas costs of relevant `WarpPrecompile` functions were:
 ```
 const (
 	GetVerifiedWarpMessageBaseCost  = 2